 Mary Jo Rice, Associate Director

 Mary Jo Rice works with the Dolphin Project and the Save Japan Dolphins Campaign in the areas of educational outreach, volunteer and internship management, fundraising, event planning, grassroots organizing, and campaign planning and implementation.

 Mary Jo is the former Executive Director of Seaflow, and she organized the North American Ocean Noise Coalition, bringing together more than a dozen national and regional environmental organizations to collaboratively address ocean noise pollution issues.
 She has also led a major open space acquisition effort in Marin County, which won her the designation of “Environmental Hero” in Barry Spitz’s book, Open Spaces.
 For her successful leadership roles in various environmental campaigns, particularly in protecting ocean life, she received the 2006 Resource Conservation Award from the Sierra Club’s Marin Chapter.

 Mary Jo received a B.S. degree from Case Western Reserve University in 1974, graduating summa cum laude.
 She and her husband live at the edge of open space in the Marin County, CA hills, where they raised their two children.

 Laura Bridgeman, Program Associate

-Laura has always loved cetaceans and the natural world.
-Hailing from Ontario, Canada, where she obtained her degree in Geography and Environmental Studies from the University of Ottawa, she found her way to Earth Island in order to follow her passion of helping dolphins and whales.
-She brings her many years of experience in environmental and animal rights activism to bear upon her work at the International Marine Mammal project.
-She works closely with Ric O’Barry’s Dolphin Project in helping to raise public awareness of dolphin suffering through creating compelling educational materials, fostering grassroots actions, and maintaining a strong campaign presence through social media networks.
+Laura has always been passionate about cetaceans and the natural world.
+Hailing from Ontario, Canada, where she obtained her degree in Geography and Environmental Studies from the University of Ottawa, she found her way to Earth Island in order to make significant contributions to the increasingly relevant dialogue about cetacean rights.
+She brings her many years of experience in environmental and animal rights activism to bear upon her work at Dolphin Project.
+She develops and leads strategic campaigns, employs grassroots activism and maintains a strong international presence for Dolphin Project through social media and news networks.